Aloysius Stepinac

-His record during World War II, conviction, and subsequent beatification remain controversial.
+His record during World War II, conviction for treason, and subsequent beatification remain controversial.
+Some point to Stepinac's efforts to save individual Jews, while others note that his public support of the Nazi-puppet NDH gave it legitimacy, helping the Ustaše maintain power and commit genocides against Jews, Serbs and Roma.
+Criticism has also been levelled for Stepinac's failure to speak out publicly against the genocide of the Serbs, against forced conversions and the killing of 157 Orthodox priests and 5 bishops, among other Ustaše crimes against Serbs.
 On 22 July 2016, the Zagreb County Court annulled his post-war conviction due to "gross violations of current and former fundamental principles of substantive and procedural criminal law".
 Pope Francis invited Serbian prelates to participate in canonization investigations, but in 2017 a joint commission was only able to agree that "[i]n the case of Cardinal Stepinac, the interpretations that were predominantly given by Catholic Croats and Orthodox Serbs remain divergent".

 Early life

-Alojzije Viktor Stepinac was born in Brezarić, a village in the parish of Krašić in the Austro-Hungarian Kingdom of Croatia-Slavonia on 8 May 1898, to a wealthy viticulturalist, Josip Stepinac, and his second wife Barbara (née Penić).
+Alojzije Viktor Stepinac was born in Brezarić, a village in the district of Krašić in the Austro-Hungarian Kingdom of Croatia-Slavonia on 8 May 1898, to a wealthy viticulturalist, Josip Stepinac, and his second wife Barbara (née Penić).
 He was the fifth of nine children, and he had three more siblings from his father's first marriage.

 His mother, a devout Roman Catholic, prayed constantly that he would enter the priesthood.
 The family moved to Krašić in 1906, and Stepinac attended primary school there, then attended high school in Zagreb from 1909 to 1915, boarding at the Archdiocese of Zagreb orphanage.
 This was followed by study at the lycée of the archdiocese, as he was seriously considering taking holy orders, having sent in his application to the seminary at the age of 16.

 He was conscripted into the Austro-Hungarian Army for service in World War I, and had to accelerate his studies and graduate ahead of schedule.
 Sent to a reserve officers school in Rijeka, after six months training he was sent to serve on the Italian Front in 1917 where he commanded Bosnian soldiers.
 In July 1918, he was captured by Italian forces who held him as a prisoner of war.
 His family was initially told that he had been killed, and a memorial service held in Krašić.
 A week after the service, his parents received a telegram from their son telling them he had been captured.
 He was held in various Italian prisoner-of-war camps until 6 December 1918.

 After the formation of the State of Slovenes, Croats and Serbs on 1 December 1918, he was no longer treated as an enemy soldier, and he volunteered for the Yugoslav Legion that had been engaged on the Salonika front.
 As the war had already ended, he was demobilized with the rank of second lieutenant and returned home in the spring of 1919.